 How to survive training regimes

 All tennis players want to play in the final of a major tournament - US Open, French Open, Wimbledon.
 We want to achieve our tennis goals, so we train every day to be better than yesterday.
 We work on our technique, speed up footwork, narrow our focus, build up stamina, or groove decision-making, and we are happy to do so if the training is engaging.
 But what about those repetitive drills we have to do?
-Do you have an inborn eagerness, possess intrinsic creativeness to kill the boredom, and are you able to motivate yourself to complete these "boring drills"?
+Do you have an inborn eagerness, possess intrinsic creativeness to kill the boredom, and can you motivate yourself to complete these "boring drills"?

-We are all keen on carrying out impressive drills, but the most straightforward exercises must be done every day, so how can you manage these boring drills?
+We are all keen on carrying out impressive drills, but the most straightforward exercises must be done daily, so how can you manage these boring drills?
 Firstly, I should explain what I mean by "boring drills".
 For me, they are indoor cycling, forehand or backhand crosscourt rallying, basket drills with many repetitions, etc. In this article, I want to give you some ideas about how you can manage and motivate yourself to perform these drills.

 Motivating words